 good to know

-Best time to go July, August and September have the best weather, but London during Christmas time is pretty special.
+Best Time to Go July, August and September have the best weather, but London during Christmas time is pretty special, especially with Winter Wonderland set up.

 Zebra Crossing When you see a black-and-white striped post at a crosswalk, this means pedestrians have the right of way